Frequently Asked Questions

 Three of your classes will be chosen and reserved, ready for when you arrive to orientation.
 At summer orientation, you will work with your FASTrack advisor to choose two more courses.
 We will always recommend courses that will move you closer to graduation.
 That goal may seem distant now, but you will soon take the first important steps!

 No. FASTrack happens during the fall and spring semesters of your first year.
-Some students do choose to take a summer course or two at another university or college before arriving.
-Other students take courses through UM’s Jumpstart program.
-Such summer programs can be a good idea.
-Just remember to avoid Writing 101, 102, EDHE 105, Psychology 201, and Sociology 101.
+Some students take summer courses through UM’s Jumpstart program.
+Just remember not to take Writing 101, 102, EDHE 105, Psychology 201, and Sociology 101.
 You will take these courses in FASTrack!